Woking, Surrey, UK

 or obligation and we always advise taking professional advice from as

-many sources as possible before making a sale.
+many sources as possible before making any commitment.
+Any

 Route 1 - Online.

-Yes - the DIY sell it yourself approach.
-These days there are so many
+DIY sell it yourself approach.
+These days there are so many options for

-options for selling online.
-If you are prepared to take some photos,
+selling online.
+If you are prepared to take some photos, write a good

-write a good honest description and perhaps help to deliver the desk (or
+honest description and perhaps help to deliver the desk (or make

-make arrangements to have it delivered to the new buyer) then this can
+arrangements to have it delivered to the new buyer) then this can be a

 Route 2 - Auction.

-Using a professional auction house can be a good route for both
+Using a professional auction house can be a good route,

-"standard" and "rare" desks.
+particularly for "rare" or "unusual" desks.
 A professional auction house will provide

 an estimate of value and their terms of business.
 This can be a useful